-- Business Managers and Sponsors: those responsible for defining mission and business line needs that rely on geospatial capabilities. - CIO Office Leadership and Staff: those responsible for the overall coordination of an organization's IT planning, development, and management activities to support business needs. - Geospatial Information Officers (GIOs): those responsible for planning and managing an organization's geospatial activities, investments, and assets. - Architects: those responsible for developing enterprise architectures and managing enterprise architecture programs, and ensuring that geospatial requirements are incorporated within enterprise architectures. - Discipline Practitioners: organizations and individuals responsible for ensuring that architectures, planned investments, and implementations adequately address needs from the perspective of individual disciplines.
+- Business Managers and Sponsors: those responsible for defining mission and business line needs that rely on geospatial capabilities. - Discipline Practitioners: organizations and individuals responsible for ensuring that architectures, planned investments, and implementations adequately address needs from the perspective of individual disciplines.
 Examples of disciplines include: data management, information security, privacy, records management, geospatial, human capital management, and others. - Portfolio Managers and Capital Planners: those responsible for planning, budgeting, and justifying portfolios of investment initiatives. - Solutions Providers and Integrators: those organizations providing products and services for delivering integrated solutions to meet or support mission and business line needs - Geospatial Vendors and Consultants: those offering geospatial products and services that may enable the implementation of geospatial capabilities (described in an enterprise architecture) to support mission and business needs.